chace-carey/GroCalc/USERSTORIES.md

 - An existing user can see their roommates, groceries, and total from any device on which they're logged in
 - Sort Items from least to greatest by "created column"
 - Parse "addItemPage" data to be read and manipulated
-- Ensure all items are valid
+- Ensure all items are valid inputs
+- Implment local cache and wire up

 ## User Story #6
 As a user I want to setup roommates names so that I can refrence who needs to pay for what items.
 No later then October 30, 2023.